 Magnani and colleagues from Imperial College London, the University of Milan in Italy, and Yonsei University College of Medicine in Seoul, South Korea — among other academic institutions — have recently delved into this debate, studying approximately 50,000 single cells of human breast cancer.

 In their study, the researchers looked at the effect of adjuvant endocrine therapy — a type of hormone therapy — on these different breast cancer cells.

 “Our findings suggest the drugs may actually kill some cells and switch others into this sleeper state.
 If we can unlock the secrets of these dormant cells, we may be able to find a way of preventing cancer coming back, either by holding the cells in permanent sleep mode or by waking them up and killing them,” explains Magnani.

 The researchers’ findings now appear in the journal

 Doctors usually recommend hormone therapies for the treatment of estrogen receptor-positive breast cancers, in which the cancer cells grow and spread by interacting with a hormone called estrogen.

-The American Cancer Society note that these make up the majority — about two-thirds — of breast cancer cases.
+The American Cancer Society note that these make up the majority — about

 Typically, a course of hormone therapy follows surgery for tumor removal, and while this strategy is successful in many cases, some people experience a relapse.
 This can lead to metastasis — a state in which cancer cells spread throughout the body, making it more difficult for doctors to spot and treat.